mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 ## Do my customers just hate spending money?

 Eager to see my earnings skyrocket, I checked my affiliate stats the day after I began advertising Kiss My Keto.
-Seven visitors had clicked the link to Kiss My Keto, but I still had zero "conversions," meaning that none of the visitors I referred had purchased anything.
+Seven visitors had clicked links to Kiss My Keto, but I still had zero "conversions," meaning that none of the visitors I referred had purchased anything.
 Okay, fine.
 Maybe prices were higher than they expected, or none of those seven felt like buying anything that day.

 After a week, it was the same thing.
 26 users had visited, but none of them purchased anything.